 Each interface object is allocated a MAC, keyed by the port group and VLAN tag of the interface.
-This is used for dynamic IPv6 allocation on the interface using router announcements (RA) and any other interface specific uses that are not related to a subnet.
+This is used for dynamic IPv6 allocation on the interface using router announcements (RA) as well as OSPF and any other interface specific uses that are not related to a subnet.